HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/custom_login_filter_sample.md

     User is already logged in!
 Redirecting to logout page.
     ```

-3. As soon as the wspadmin user will be logged out in Google Chrome, it is then also possible to login using the same user by using Microsoft Edge.
+3. Once the wspadmin user is logged out in Google Chrome, it is then possible for the wpsadmin user to login using Microsoft Edge.
 During logout the following messages will be printed out:

     ```text
     The following user logs out: wpsadmin